On a Clear Day You Can See Forever: Productions

 A revised Broadway production began previews on November 12, 2011, at the St. James Theatre and opened on December 11, 2011, directed by Michael Mayer and with a new book by Peter Parnell.
 Harry Connick Jr. starred as Dr. Mark Bruckner.
 The cast included Jessie Mueller as Melinda and David Turner as David Gamble.
 The revised version, which had a developmental workshop at The Vineyard Theatre in the fall of 2009 and had readings in August 2010 at the Powerhouse Theater at Vassar College, departed from the plot of the original.
 The patient is now a gay florist David (Turner) who was a female jazz singer Melinda (Mueller) in a former life, and who falls in love with his psychiatrist, widower Dr. Mark Bruckner (Connick).
 The Vassar concert mixed "material from the stage and film versions and eliminates overstuffed 1960s-style production numbers."
 This production closed on January 29, 2012, after 29 previews and 57 performances.

 On A Clear Day You Can See Forever was revived at the Union Theatre in London starring Vicki Lee Taylor as Daisy Gamble and Nadeem Crowe as Dr. Mark Bruckner.
 The production was directed by Kirk Jameson and opened to rave reviews with the run ending on 28 September 2013.

 The 2011 revised Broadway version was revived at The New Conservatory Theater Center in San Francisco, California starring Chris Morell as David Gamble, Melissa O'Keefe as Melinda Wells, and popular local actor William Giammona as Dr. Mark Bruckner.
-The production was directed by Artistic Director and Founder, Ed Decker, with music direction by Matthew Lee Cannon, choreography by Jayne Zaban and featuring new instrumental arrangements by Ben Prince.
+The production was directed by Artistic director and founder, Ed Decker, with musical direction by Matthew Lee Cannon, choreography by Jayne Zaban and new instrumental arrangements by Ben Prince.
 It opened May 21, 2016.

 Porchlight Music Theatre presented this show as a part of their "Porchlight Revisits" season where they stage three forgotten musicals per year.
-It was in Chicago, Illinois in May 2017.
+This production was performed in Chicago, Illinois in May 2017.
 It was directed by Lili-Anne Brown.

+Tony Award-nominee Melissa Errico starred in a 2018 Off-Broadway revival in New York City with Irish Repertory Theatre; she also wrote about the musical in an inquiry about gender politics in theater for The New York Times that summer.